Relief from Chronic Pain Improve Flexibility

 His clients include Team Canada Rugby and St. FX rugby player Beth McNeil, 2014 Olympic figure skater Liam Firus and Master Jujitsu, tennis and golf athletes as well people seeking relief from chronic pain.

-He provides Fascial Stretch Therapy in North Burnaby at Capitol Hill Athletics and in East Vancouver at C.AT.C.H Physiotherapy and Wellness.
+Fascial Stretch Therapy appointments are available in North Burnaby at Capitol Hill Athletics and in East Vancouver at C.AT.C.H Physiotherapy and Wellness.

 |After recent abdominal surgery, I resumed fascial stretch therapy once I was mobile.
 Over the past 3 months, FST has helped me to regain the mobility in my hips and core, enabling me to start rebuilding some core strength.
 I’ve found fascial stretch therapy to be a fantastic method to help my muscles, tendons and ligaments to start working properly again.|

 |Claire , Masters Cyclist and Runner|

 What is Fascia?